trumpeterchris/Weather2Sheet/README.md

 Compiling and Installing Wu
 ---------------------------

-Wu is written in the [Go programming language](http://golang.org/) (version 1.0).
+Wu is written in the [Go programming language](http://golang.org/) (version 1.0 or later).
 If you don't have a Go compiler, you'll need to install one.
 Detailed instructions are [here](http://golang.org/doc/install.html).

 To obtain the source code for wu: